Battlelogium/Battlelogium/README.md

     4. Right-click and select **_Mark_**
     5. Drag all over the output, everythiing from `!---Begin Log---!` to `!---End Log---!`.
     6. Paste it somewhere.
 I recommend [Github Gists](gists.github.com) as you can paste multiple files in one gist.
-    7. Now that your config.properties, style.css and debug output is in a gist, send me the link.
+    7. Now that your config.txt, style.css and debug output is in a gist, send me the link.

 Building
 --------